molpopgen/pecnv/README.md

 The Cridland et al. method is implemented in the program teclust, with some additional features.
 The program is able to make use of TE annotations from an existing reference genome, if they are available.

 The minimal input for this program is the output of the pecnv.sh pipeline, which needs to be run first.
 Specifically, the "um_u" and "um_m" files described above are needed.

+There is a test script in the test subdirectory of the source code repository.
+See the README.md in that directory for more details.

 The usage information for the program is: